 The Golden Prairie Extension Office will be using the "Fair Entry" program this year for fair entries and ribbon records.
 Pre-Entries must be completed online by July 10th.
 Contact the extension office for any questions.
 Entry card will be then printed at the Extension Office and ready for pick up on the first day of fair.
-(Blank Entry Cards on different colored paper will be available to fill out during the week of fair.
-We strongly recommend doing pre-entries as we are in a phase out of the blank card option).
+[Blank Entry Cards on different colored paper will be available to fill out during the week of fair.
+We strongly recommend doing pre-entries as we are in a phase out of the blank card option.
+2023 will be the last year for Blank Entry Cards; 2024 we will be doing pre-entries only].

 - 1. First, Refer to the county fair book.
 (Many times, the answer is clearly defined in the rule book and the issue should be settled.)
 If you do not agree with the rule book, make a signed, written suggestion for change, and place it in the suggestion box.
 It will be reviewed by the Fair Board & Extension prior to the next fair.
 Second, ask the Extension Staff or the Superintendent if they can help you interpret the fair book. - 2.
 If the rule book does not provide a clear-cut answer, a ruling is then determined by the superintendent.
 Before deciding, the superintendent must confer with the Gove County Extension for 4-H Entries and Fair Board Members for Open Class Entries. - 3.
 The final decision-making authority is retained by the Gove County Extension (except Open Class Entry).
 If the problems still have not been settled after the question has followed the above recommended procedure, the dissatisfied party may follow the formal protest policy documented on page 7.
 (Gove County 4-H Protest Policy) - 4.
 Judging Time Spots will be designated through signup sheets!
-These will be available at Clean-Up Dates, Clothing Judging, and in exhibit building Monday, July 18th until NOON.
+These will be available at Clean-Up Dates, Clothing Judging, and in exhibit building Monday, July 17th until NOON.
 After that you must just wait in line after the already scheduled members have been judged.